-A representative sampling of some of the firm’s most public cases over the last five years include:
+A representative sampling of some of the firm’s most public cases over the years include:

 - United States v.
 Stevens – U.S. Senator Ted Stevens was indicted less than 100 days before he was to stand for re-election.
 The case was dismissed when it was revealed that prosecutors hid evidence from the defense that contradicted the prosecution’s principal theory.
 The American Lawyer described Williams & Connolly’s work on the case as “one of the best criminal defense performances in memory.”

 - United States v.
 Nicholas – Broadcom co-founder and former CEO and Chairman Henry Nicholas retained the firm to defend him after he was indicted for stock options backdating and related offenses.
 The case was dismissed in pre-trial proceedings after misconduct of a government prosecutor was brought to light.